 Minimum service levels

-Under the draft bill, for any service in which a minimum service level has been set, an employer would be able to serve a ‘work notice’ to relevant trade unions specifying which workers are required to work during a strike to ensure those minimum service levels are met.
+For any service in which a minimum service level has been set, an employer will be able to issue a ‘work notice’ to relevant trade unions specifying which workers are required to work during a strike to ensure those minimum service levels are met.
 The notice must also specify the work that those workers will be required to carry out during the strike.
-Employers would be required to consult with the union about the number of workers identified on, and the work to be specified in, the notice and would not be able to identify more workers than ‘reasonably necessary’.
-When deciding who to identify on the work notice, the employer would also not be permitted to take into account whether or not a worker is a member of a trade union.
-Any ‘work notice’ will need to be issued at least seven days before the earliest strike date to which it relates and can potentially be varied up until the end of the fourth day before the strike date.
+The employer must consult with the union about the number of workers identified on, and the work to be specified in, the notice and must not identify more workers than ‘reasonably necessary’.
+When deciding who to identify on the work notice, the employer must not take into account (amongst other things) whether or not a worker is a member of a trade union or has taken part in the activities of a trade union.
+Any ‘work notice’ will need to be issued at least seven days before the earliest strike date to which it relates and could potentially be varied up until the end of the fourth day before the strike date.

 Contingency planning

-Policy amendments: Employers may also wish to change their application of certain policies.
-These changes may not be popular but they may help alleviate the impact of any industrial action (and indeed may also deter people from taking strike action.)
+Employers may also wish to change their application of certain policies.
+These changes may not be popular but they may help alleviate the impact of any industrial action (and indeed may also deter people from taking strike action).
 Examples include:

 Such measures should be introduced with caution and any changes in policy must be communicated to all employees in advance of the strike day.
 Again we would suggest seeking specific legal advice before introducing these changes.